What Is a Crawler Search Engine & Why It Matters

 Search engines provide tools to help you understand how their crawlers see your website.
 Google Search Console is essential, showing which pages are indexed, any crawl errors, and how often Googlebot visits.
 You can use it to tell crawlers about new content or request indexing for a specific page after an update.
 Regularly monitoring these analytics helps you spot and fix issues before they impact your rankings.

-Analyze Your Log Files
+What Your Log Files Reveal About Crawlers

 For a granular view of crawler activity, analyze your server’s log files.
 These files record every request made to your server, including those from search engine bots.
 A detailed log file analysis shows which pages crawlers visit, how frequently, and if they encounter errors.
 You can also identify the “user agent” to see which bots are crawling your site, like Googlebot or BingBot.
 This data helps you understand your crawl budget and see if bots are wasting time on unimportant pages.